MaroIsLife/Ft_server/README.md

 # Ft_server
  This is a System Administration subject.
 This project is a Web Server made with Docker.
+(42 Login MOUGNOU)

 # Restart docker
 docker-machine restart